cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 $ npm install @types/node@17.0.24 dotenv@16.0.0 ts-node@10.7.0 --save-dev --save-exact
 ```

-You describe how to connect to the running blockchain in a `.env` file in your project root:
+Describe how to connect to the running blockchain in a `.env` file in your project root:

 ``` [https://github.com/cosmos/academy-checkers-ui/blob/02b0e3b/.env#L1]
 RPC_URL="http://localhost:26657"
 ```

-Or whichever address you have to connect to the RPC port of the Checkers blockchain.
+Alternatively, use whichever address connects to the RPC port of the Checkers blockchain.

-And let Typescript know about this in a `environment.d.ts` file:
+Now let Typescript know about this in a `environment.d.ts` file:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/02b0e3b/environment.d.ts]
 declare global {